 What to pack for Copenhagen?

-Finally, without further ado, let’s get started with 15+ cool things to do in Copenhagen for a weekend!
+Finally, without further ado, let’s get started with 15+ unusual things to do in Copenhagen for a weekend!

 Hire an electric scooter